cartesi/solidity-util/README.md

 And in your solidity contract import it as:

-    import "@cartesi/util/contracts/Instantiator.sol";
+    import "@cartesi/util/contracts/MerkleV2.sol";

 ## Build

-To get a list of all available `yarn` targets run:
+To get a list of all available `yarn` targets run the following inside `packages/contracts`:

     % yarn run info